warmachine22/letter-stacks/README.md

 Idle acceleration:
 - If 12 seconds pass without playing a word, drops run at about 50% of the base timing (rounded down to whole seconds) until you play a word.

+Extreme level (26):
+- Fixed tempo: always 6 tiles every 6s (ignores adaptive tempo and idle acceleration).
+- Targeting mechanic: of the 6 targets each cycle, 2 go to the tallest stack(s) on the board (random among ties); the remaining 4 are random anywhere.

 ## Letter selection and balance